Open Season (film series): Open Season: Scared Silly (2015)

-A few months after the events of the third film, Elliot tells a campfire story about the legend of the Wailing Wampus Werewolf that is said to live in the Timberline National Forest one night.
-Boog is terrified by the story and decides to "chicken out" of their annual camping trip until he knows that the werewolf is gone.
+A few months after the events of the first film, Elliot tells a campfire story about the legend of the Wailing Wampus Werewolf that is said to live in the Timberline National Forest one night.
+Boog is terrified by the story and decides to not attend their annual camping trip until he knows that the werewolf is gone.
 Determined to help Boog overcome his fears, Elliot, Mr. Weenie, and the other woodland animals band together to scare the fear out of Boog and uncover the mystery of the Wailing Wampus Werewolf.

-Former hunter Shaw, now a tour guide, returns to Timberline to get revenge on Boog and Elliot for defeating him and witnesses an unseen creature in the forest (which turns out to be Ian, a deer who is Elliot’s rival, in a disguise).
+Former hunter Shaw, now a tour guide, returns to Timberline to get revenge on Boog and Elliot for defeating him and witnesses an unseen creature in the forest (which turns out to be Ian, a deer who is Elliot's rival, in a disguise).
 Shaw begs Gordy to reopen hunting season and he reluctantly does so.
 Despite being told to only hunt down the werewolf, Shaw becomes determined to not only catch it, but also hunt down Boog and Elliot.
 To carry out his plan, Shaw recruits his old friends Ed and Edna, the owners of Poutine Palace, a restaurant serving poutine.
 Meanwhile, a heartbroken Elliot catches the werewolf by himself after Boog angrily breaks up with him.
-As Boog walks through the forest, Elliot’s girlfriend Giselle catches up to him and tries to convince him that Elliot was trying to help him overcome his fear and that Elliot is headed toward Dead Bear Gulch, but fails.
+As Boog walks through the forest, Elliot's girlfriend Giselle catches up to him and tries to convince him that Elliot was trying to help him overcome his fear and that Elliot is headed toward Dead Bear Gulch, but fails.

 Meanwhile, a starving Mr. Weenie starts to believe that he is the werewolf.
 At Dead Bear Gulch, Elliot and Mr. Weenie are both caught by the werewolf, who is actually Shaw in a costume; fortunately, Boog and his friends leap to the rescue.
 Shaw is eventually overpowered and defeated, permanently shutting down open season.
 Gordy meets up with Boog, having recognized the bear's handiwork in defeating Shaw, and rewards him with a few treats.
 The animals then discover that the werewolf is real, but Elliot befriends him by dancing with him as he joins their campout.
 The next morning, Bobbie and Bob happily return to their RV with Mr. Weenie, and Bobbie tells Mr. Weenie that today is his birthday.
 The werewolf asks Boog to wear the female werewolf costume one more time, but Boog angrily refuses.
+As a result of the anger Boog goes on a rampage throughout the town and causes a ruckus.

-Possible fifth film
+Untitled fifth Open Season film (TBA)

 In an interview with ComicBook in 2016, Open Season: Scared Silly director David Feiss hinted at the possibility of a fifth film stating: "You can never be too sure, but I have a feeling that we will be seeing an Open Season 5.
 Everybody likes the characters and the movie and the way it turned out, so I would be surprised if there wasn’t a Open Season 5.
 I know people want to do another."